status-im/nimbus-eth1/README.md

 ```
 ### <a name="make-xvars"></a>Experimental make variables

-Apart from standard make flags (see link in the next [chapter](#devel-tips)),
+Apart from standard Make flags (see link in the next [chapter](#devel-tips)),
-the following make variables can be set to control which version of a virtual
+the following Make variables can be set to control which version of a virtual
 engine is compiled.
 The variables are listed with decreasing priority (in
 case of doubt, the lower prioritised variable is ignored when the higher on is
 available.)

  * ENABLE_EVMC=1<br>
-   Enable mostly EVMC compliant wrapper around the native nim VM
+   Enable mostly EVMC compliant wrapper around the native Nim VM

  * ENABLE_VM2LOWMEM=1<br>
-   Enable new re-factored version of the native nim VM.
+   Enable new re-factored version of the native Nim VM.
 This version is not
    optimised and coded in a way so that low memory compilers can handle it
    (observed on 32 bit windows 7.)

  * ENABLE_VM2=1<br>
-   Enable new re-factored version of the native nim VM.
+   Enable new re-factored version of the native Nim VM.

 For these variables, using &lt;variable&gt;=0 is ignored and &lt;variable&gt;=2
 has the same effect as &lt;variable&gt;=1 (ditto for other numbers.)